-Special Event Notification/Permit forms are to be submitted to the Community Emergency Management Coordinator where ever possible a minimum of 120 days prior to the event.
-Operating Plans are to be submitted where ever possible a minimum of 60 days prior to the special event.
+Special Event Notification/Permit forms are to be submitted to the CEMC a minimum of 120 days prior to the event.
+Emergency Response Plans are to be submitted wherever possible a minimum of 60 days prior to the special event.
 More time may be required for larger resource intensive events to ensure resources will be available to support the event.
 The Township and other relevant agencies recognize that opportunities do come up with little notice and will endeavor to work with event organizers within the realities of operations constraints.

-5. Special Event Application - Operations Plan:
+5. Special Event Application-Emergency Response Plan:

 The planning process is one of the most important aspects in successful Event Management: the more robust the plan, the smoother the journey to success.
-Good planning is a continuous process and good plans should be adaptable and flexible, they require a solid foundation consisting of systems and structures that are understood by all event stakeholders.
-The operation plan is a key document that will assist event organizers in communicating with community stakeholders various aspects of the special event.
-The operations plan should include all key functional areas that are relevant to the event.
+Good planning is a continuous process, and good plans should be adaptable and flexible, they require a solid foundation consisting of systems and structures that are understood by all event partners.
+The operation plan is a key document that will assist event organizers in communicating with community partners various aspects of the special event.
+The plan should include all key functional areas that are relevant to the event.

-The following are suggested areas that should be addressed:
+The fo llowing are suggested areas that should be addressed:

-- Event Overview
+Event Overview

-- Insurance
+Insurance

-- Site Plan
+Site Plan

-- Alcohol
+Alcohol

-- Structures and Temporary Structures
+Structures and Temporary Structures

-- Traffic Management
+Traffic Management

-- Community Impact / By Laws
+Community Impact / By Laws

-- Conservation Authority
+Conservation Authority

-- Public Lands / Facilities
+Public Lands / Facilities

-- Risk Management
+Risk Management

-- Security
+Security

-- Fire and Life Safety
+Fire and Life Safety

-- First Aid and Medical Emergencies
+First Aid and Medical Emergencies

-- Food Service
+Food Service

-- Washrooms and Waste Management
+Washrooms and Waste Management